 FRANKTOWN REAL ESTATE: Franktown is located in eastern Douglas County at the intersection of highways 83 and 86 in the center of town.
 SH 83 leads north 9 miles (14 km) to Parker and south 45 miles (72 km) to Colorado Springs, while SH 86 leads east 9 miles (14 km) to Elizabeth and west 7 miles (11 km) to Castle Rock.

-Franktown is a great place to develop social ties in a tight-knit community offering family-oriented services.
-The town has a good public school district and considered one of the more educated cities in America with a large population (twice the national average) having a college or advanced degree providing an environment conducive to academic values.
+Franktown is a great place to develop social ties within a tight-knit community offering many family-oriented services.
+The town has a good public school district and is considered one of the more educated cities in America with a large population (twice the national average) having a college or advanced degree providing an environment conducive to academic values.
 Franktown has a high rate of owner-occupied single family homes, which tends to reflect stability in the local population with the overall crime rate ranking among the lowest in the country.

 The people who call Franktown home claim to belong to a variety of racial and ethnic groups.
 Important ancestries of people in Franktown include many Europeans, German, French Canadian, Italian, Yugoslavian, and West Indian and others.
 While the most common language spoken here is English, it's not unusual to hear French and Italian at the local hot spots.

 HISTORY OF FRANKTOWN: The history of Franktown goes back to about 6400 B.C. so I will attempt to be brief but suggest anyone interested in the building of America, investigate this incredible town's story.